Transitioning Top Tips

 If you have just started your journey and are not ready to rock that ‘texture’ do not use regular heat as a way to straighten your new kinks, this will lead to damage and defeats the purpose of going natural!
 Use heat sparingly with a heat protector.
 If your stylist suggests regular ‘blow-outs’ to manage those roots, kindly decline, it will be worth it in a years’ time.

-10: Thou shall not covet another woman’s tresses
+10. Thou shall not cover another woman's tresses

-The natural hair world is full natural hair gurus and youtubers who have followers in the hundreds of thousands who try to emulate their hair routines to get hair like them!
+The natural hair world is full of natural hair gurus and YouTubers who have followers in the hundreds of thousands who try to emulate their hair routines to get hair like them!
 STOP!
-Do not be discouraged if your favourite youtuber has tried a product that gives her a super results but your hair hates that product!
+Do not be discouraged if your favourite YouTuber has tried a product that gives her super results but your hair hates that product!